US-Bangla Airlines Flight 211: Accident

 Eventually, with air traffic controllers on the radio still trying to clarify where the aircraft was going and the plane flying in a southeasterly direction, the first officer spotted runway 20 at the aircraft's 3 o'clock position, about 2 nmi away, and the pilot made a sharp and abrupt right turn back to the west in an attempt to return to the approach end of the runway.
-The aircraft overflew the end of runway 20 on a heading of 255°, 450 ft above the ground, turning left with a bank angle of 40°.
+The aircraft overflew the end of runway 20 on a heading of 255°, 450 ft above the ground, turning left with a forty-degree bank angle.
 Alarmed by the actions of the aircraft, the air traffic controller hastily cancelled the flight's landing clearance, erroneously calling out "takeoff clearance cancelled".
 The aircraft flew over the airport's domestic passenger terminal less than 50 ft over the roof, and controllers in the tower ducked down out of fear.
 The aircraft made another sharp turn in an attempt to line up with the runway before touching down at an angle 1700 m along the runway with its right main landing gear.
 The aircraft was travelling at the cockpit-indicated airspeed of 127 kn and a heading of 190 degrees when it hit the runway.
 The aircraft skidded off the runway, crashed through the inner perimeter fence on the edge of the airport, and slid down the slope.
 The aircraft disintegrated into pieces as it slid down the rough slope before crashing into the football field and bursting into flames.
 The aircraft came to a stop about 442 m southeast of the runway.

 Aircraft

 The aircraft was a Bombardier Q400, configured with a seating capacity of 76 passengers, and registered as aircraft S2-AGU.
 It was first delivered to Scandinavian Airlines in 2001, and flown by three airlines before being purchased by US-Bangla Airlines in 2014.
 It had already been involved in a minor incident in 2015, when it skidded off the runway in Saidpur, resulting in minor damage to its right main wheels.
 At the time of the crash, the aircraft had flown a total of 28,649 takeoff cycles for a total of 21,419 hours and was current on its maintenance.
-The impact forces of the crash and the postcrash fire destroyed the aircraft.
+The impact forces of the crash and the post-crash fire destroyed the aircraft.